 - Rent a car at Munich airport

 This is the best option as you really need a car in order to explore the Garmisch-Partenkirchen area properly.
 There are many car hire companies at the Munich airport and prices start from €18 a day.

 Please read our guide RENTING CAR IN EUROPE before booking your car in Munich.

-Top 11 places to visit in Garmisch-Partenkirchen:
+Top 11 things to do in Garmisch-Partenkirchen:

 No surprise, we start with the beautiful Olimpic town of Ga-Pa.
 In fact, Garmisch and Partenkirchen used to be two separate towns before joining forces with organising the IV Olympic Winter Games in 1936.

 Visit Kurpark and take a walk on the famous Am Kurpark road.
 It is full of beautifully painted houses which are very typical for the Bavarian region in Germany.
 The road is just gorgeous!

 I have to admit this – we love German food! 🙂